williamalvarez92/Space-Invaders/README.md

 ## Overview

-There is no installations or dependencies required for this project.
+There are no installations or dependencies required for this project.
 The project consists of three files: `app.js` `style.css` `index.html`.

 ### Approach